MeagherGames/github_to_itch/README.md

 # Github To Itch (Godot 4.0)
-This addon automatically generates a workflow to publish your game to your itch.io project.
+This addon automatically generates a github workflow to publish your game to your itch.io project.
 Great for use in jams so you can have your playable code live within a couple minutes of pushing to github.

 # Setup ⚙️
 When enabling the addon a window will popup with instructions on how to setup your `BUTLER_API_KEY` so you can actually push to itch.